-Gaucher disease type 1 is a rare, progressive, inherited condition thatcauses many different symptoms; however, it can be appropriately managed.
+Gaucher disease type 1 is a rare, progressive, inherited condition that causes many different symptoms; however, it can be managed appropriately.

-Gaucher (pronounced go-shay) disease is a rare, progressive, inherited, genetic condition that causes a fatty substance, called glucosylceramide (gloo-ko-sil-saramide, also called GL-1), to build up in certain organs or bones.
+Gaucher (pronounced go-shay) disease is a rare, progressive, inherited, genetic condition that causes a fatty substance, called glucosylceramide (gloo-ko-sil-saramide, also called GL-1), to build up in various tissues including liver, spleen, and bone marrow.

 As GL-1 builds up, people with Gaucher disease type 1 may experience excessive bruising and bleeding, as well as a protruding abdomen caused by swelling of the liver and/or spleen.